knutkirkhorn/btc-value/README.md

 Returns the percentage change of BTC the last week.

 ### btcValue.currencies
-Returns an array with all the currencies specified in [currencies.json](currencies.json).
+Returns an array with all the supported currencies specified in [currencies.json](currencies.json).
 Example of the format for a single currency in the list:
 ```json
 {